Skip to content

 • Medical procedures: Pelvic or prostate surgery.

-• Bladder and bowel issues: Overactive bladder muscles, constipation, urinary tract infections, interstitial cystitis.
+• Bladder and bowel issues: Overactive bladder muscles, constipation, urinary tract infections.

-• Medications and diet: Diuretics (water tablets), caffeine, alcohol, fizzy drinks, spicy or acidic foods.
+• Medications and diet: Water tablets, caffeine, alcohol, fizzy drinks, spicy or acidic foods.

-• Bladder habits and fluid intake: High fluid intake, frequent “just in case” urination, anxiety.
+• Bladder habits and fluid intake: High fluid intake, frequent “just in case” toilet visits, anxiety.

-• Neurological conditions: Stroke, MS, Parkinson’s disease, spinal injury, diabetes.
+• Neurological conditions: Stroke, Multiple Sclerosis, Parkinson’s disease, spinal injury, diabetes.

 What Can Help

-• Pelvic Floor Exercises: Strengthen the muscles that support the bladder and improve control.
+• Pelvic Floor Exercises: Strengthening the muscles that support the bladder can improve bladder control and help reduce leakage.
+These exercises are a core part of pelvic floor physiotherapy.

-• Bladder Training: Helps increase the time between toilet visits to reduce urgency and frequency.
+• Bladder Training: Structured bladder training helps increase the time between toilet visits and reduces urgency, frequency and improves overall bladder function.

-• Lifestyle Advice: Guidance on fluid intake, diet, and healthy toileting habits to support bladder health.
+• Lifestyle Advice: Guidance on fluid intake, diet, and healthy toileting habits can support long-term bladder health and complement pelvic floor exercises.

-• Electrical Stimulation: A gentle current may be used to activate and strengthen weak pelvic floor muscles when they are difficult to contract.
+• Electrical Stimulation: A gentle electrical current may be used to activate weak pelvic floor muscles, particularly when they are difficult to contract voluntarily.
+This can help improve muscle strength over time.

 Constipation

-Constipation is where there are changes to how you move your bowels, including not opening your bowels as often as normal and finding it hard to get your stool (poo) out.
-Often the stool is hard and lumpy and difficult to pass.
-Most people will suffer from an episode of constipation at some point in their lives, but usually this is temporary and not serious.
-Unfortunately, for some people constipation can become a long term issue.
+Constipation occurs where there are changes to how you move your bowels.
+This may include not opening your bowels as often as normal and finding it hard to get your stool (poo) out.
+Often the stool is hard and lumpy and difficult to pass and most people will experience constipation at some point, but this is usually temporary.
+However, for some people constipation can become a long term issue.

 What Can Help: